COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Medial Collateral Ligament (MCL) Injury
+Home > Be Healthy > Health Library > Medial Collateral Ligament (MCL) Injury

 You can hurt your MCL during activities that involve bending, twisting, or a quick change of direction.
 For example, the MCL can be injured in football or soccer when the outside of the knee is hit.
 This type of injury can also occur during skiing and in other sports with lots of stop-and-go movements, jumping, or weaving.

 You may have swelling, pain, and tenderness along the inside of your knee.
 Several hours after you've injured your knee, your pain may increase, and it might become harder to move your knee.
 You may notice some bruising.